dominioncfg/identity-server-tests/Readme.md

  # Identity Server Tests

- A test project for learning Indentity Server + Asp Net Core Identity
+ A test project with an Identity Provider for learning Indentity Server + Asp Net Core Identity.